abhilashraju/Fourier-Animation/README.md

 # FourierSeries
-A generic algorithm to generate Fourier series evaluation drawing the approximated function.
+A generic algorithm for Fourier series evaluation and drawing the approximated function.